Please ensure Javascript is enabled for purposes of website accessibility

 The America 250 Oregon Commission is excited to announce the Oregon 250 Grant Program, supporting projects that commemorate the 250th anniversary of the founding of the United States.
 This grant program helps organizations create inclusive, community-focused projects that highlight Oregon’s diverse histories, traditions, and cultures.

-Eligible organizations — including nonprofits, local governments, public schools, universities, colleges, and federally recognized Tribes in Oregon — may apply for grants of up to $5,000.
+Eligible organizations — including nonprofits, local governments, public schools, universities, colleges, and federally recognized tribes in Oregon — may apply for grants of up to $3,000.
 Funding can support events, exhibitions, educational programming, collections development, research, and interpretation.
 Projects must align with the mission of America 250 Oregon and one or more of its seven guideposts, which range from honoring veterans and celebrating Oregon’s landscapes to elevating cultural traditions and fostering civic engagement.

 A total of $100,000 in funding is available, with 50% dedicated to rural communities.
 Grants are awarded on a first-come, first-served basis to eligible projects, with two funding cycles: